-This lesion is somewhat inappropriately named, as it is not exactly a tumour nor is it made of cholesterol but rather it is a three-dimensional collection of epidermal and connective tissues within the middle ear.
+This lesion is inappropriately named, as it is not exactly a tumour, nor is it made of cholesterol.
+It is a three-dimensional collection of epidermal and connective tissues within the middle ear.
 Its significance lies in the fact that it grows independently and can be locally invasive and destructive, particularly affecting the bones of the middle ear.
 Bone erosion occurs mainly by pressure but release of osteolytic enzymes has been detected at the peripheral margins of the lesion.
 Osteolytic activity appears to be enhanced by the presence of infection.
 The (usually) unilateral lesion can give rise to a spectrum of problems, ranging from painless otorrhoea (discharge from the ear) through to serious central nervous system complications.

 Primary acquired cholesteatoma

+These account for around 80% of all cases.
 The precise pathophysiology of these lesions is not absolutely certain but it is thought that chronic negative middle-ear pressure due to a dysfunction of the Eustachian tube causes the tympanic membrane to be 'sucked back' and retract.
 As this process continues, there is erosion of the lateral wall of the epitympanum (the upper portion of the tympanic cavity which contains the head of the malleus and the body of the incus), producing a slowly expanding defect.
-A pocket lined by squamous, non-keratinising epithelium is thus formed.
-The erosion often goes on, as the ball of epithelium grows, to surround the ossicles and may extend into the mastoid bone, lateral semicircular canal, middle and posterior cranial fossa.
+A 'retraction pocket' lined by squamous, non-keratinising epithelium is thus formed.
+The erosion often goes on, as the ball of epithelium grows, to surround the ossicles and may extend into the mastoid bone, the lateral semicircular canal, the middle cranial fossa and the posterior cranial fossa.